saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 ![Rust primitive types](/learn/img/rust_primitive_types.png "Rust primitive types")

 The language doc mentions the entire list of primitive types [here](https://doc.rust-lang.org/std/index.html#primitives).
 It does a good job of thoroughly explaining all the types and there behaviors.
 I will cover most of the primitive types in future posts.

-However, there is one last thing I want touch on: copy semantics and move semantics.
+There is one last thing I want touch on in this post.

 ## Copy semantics and move semantics